xx-code/Django-zero-to-hero/README.md

 Get more about how view fonction and how to make post add or modify our database with post method
 ## part 5 of tuto
 Getting introduction of test in djangoa
+## part 6 of tuto
+Get how to use static file in our project